mterring/neovim-config/README.md

 - Show window title as `[filename] - [root folder] - NVIM`
 - Color scheme as gruvbox light
 - Support for camel case words
+- Automatically set X selection when selecting text with mouse
 - Multi-select with vim-visual-multi - TODO maybe not working

 ## Keymaps